 25. Overall, we spent 1024 Euros, in 17 full days in Laos, averaging 30 Euros per person.
 This includes everything, from food accommodation to bank expenses and visa costs.
 It also includes transportation from Laos to Siem Reap and everything else.
-It’s 5 Euros more than in Thailand but we also were there less time which makes some average costs higher.
+It’s 5 Euros more than in Thailand, which fits because we felt that Laos is slightly more expensive to travel than Thailand.

 26. Most activities are very cheap.
 In Kong Lor, we even extra tipped our guide because we felt we paid too little for the great experience we had!
 We are Portuguese we don’t do that a lot… 🙂

 27. Accommodation is also inexpensive, but more expensive than Thailand and Malaysia.

 28. Apart from the sandwiches which are fairly cheap, food is probably the most expensive thing in Laos.
 It’s just slightly more expensive than Cambodia but much more expensive than Thailand or Malaysia for example.

 29. As in Thailand and Cambodia, every time you withdraw money with a foreign card you get an ATM charge up to 20 000 kips (2.3 Euros).

 30. Very few stores/restaurants/guesthouses accept your credit card, and those who do will charge you up to 5% to pay directly with it.

 31. Be aware that Bank notes are very similar to each other and will cause mistakes if you don’t pay attention to it.